visnup/names/README.md

 Data
 ----
 Data is from the [Social Security Administration][1].
 It's organized by state.
-The data is loaded into ?, keyed by name.

-names

 name | gender | state | year | count
 -----+--------+-------+------+------